How To Fix Gastroesophageal Reflux Disease (GERD) & Heartburn*

-Lifestyle,dietary and nutritional changes have proven highly successful for reflux disorders in our practice at www.healthquestforme.com
+Lifestyle, dietary and nutritional changes have proven highly successful for reflux disorders in my practice at www.healthquestforme.com

 can be purchased on our website's Virtual Pharmacy at 20% off

 .
-If this is your first time to the pharmacy, click on the website's main rotating banner photo showing 'Your Virtual Pharmacy', or on 'Find Out More' under the Virtual Pharmacy paragraph, which is just under the main rotating banner photos.
-Either one will get you to the welcome sign-in page.
-Simply enter the required information in the boxes to set up your secure and private account.
+This is not a promo.
+It's a permananent discount, on every product, from over 375 companies!
+If this is your first time to the pharmacy, click on the website's photo showing 'Your Virtual Pharmacy', or on 'Find Out More'.
+Either one takes you to the welcome sign-in page.
+Simply set up your secure and private account.
 Once approved you sign in and then search by product name, product code (if known), or manufacturer.
-All are made by Pure Encapsulations.
-Discounts are applied at checkout.

 *These statements have not been evaluated by the FDA and are not intended to diagnose,treat,cure or prevent any disease.

 1)Amy Linsky, MD, et al. Proton Pump Inhibitors and Risk for Recurrent Clostridium difficile Infection.
 Arch Intern Med 2010 May 170(9):772-778.